This article will help you read and understand your pathology report for adenocarcinoma of the esophagus.

 The gastroesophageal junction is the area where the esophagus meets the stomach.
 The location of the tumour relative to this area is important because tumours that start completely within the esophagus (above the junction) or just slightly below the junction, are called esophageal tumours.
 Those that start below the junction and are entirely within the stomach are called gastric tumours.

-Your pathology report will describe the tumour extension as follows:
+Most pathology reports describe tumour extension as follows: